devarabad/java-8-features/README.md

       IntStream.rangeClosed(1, 1000).parallel().sum();
   ```

+> <!> Be careful when using parallel streams specially on mutable objects as it may return different results.
+> Best to use parallel streams in stateless form.

 ### How Parallel Stream Works
   - Parallel Stream uses the **fork/join framework** that got introduced in Java 7
     - The **fork/join framework** is an implementation of the ExecutorService interface that helps you take advantage of multiple processors.
 It is designed for work that can be broken into smaller pieces recursively.